Wind Chill Calculator guide

 How to use the Wind Chill Calculator

 The Wind Chill Calculator combines air temperature and wind speed to estimate how cold exposed skin may feel in cold, windy weather.
-Use this guide as a short walkthrough: enter the values the calculator asks for, read the main answer first, then check the notes so you know what the number does and does not mean.
+Start here: enter the values the calculator asks for, read the result, then check the limits before you use it.

 Open the Wind Chill Calculator